 - It assumes foreclosures cause price declines.
 I’d argue the opposite – price declines cause foreclosures.
 And in this case price declines were inevitable since prices were artificially inflated through unsustainable lending practices.
-Seems to me the morally correct thing to do is unravel that mistake as quickly as possible.
+Seems to be the morally correct thing to do is unravel that mistake as quickly as possible.

-- It assumes that in our consumer driven economy the greater good is better served by leaving more than 25 percent of homeowners underwater in their homes.
+- It assumes that in our consumer-driven economy the greater good is better served by leaving more than 25 percent of homeowners underwater in their homes.
 Wouldn’t we be more likely to see economic recovery and job growth if our national mortgage debt once again represented a sustainable percentage of our national income and we returned to traditional levels of disposable income?

 Setting aside morality, the decision to walk away from one’s home is still anything but easy.
 Most people have an emotional attachment to their home and the memories associated with it.
 Walking away also impacts the homeowner’s credit, the lender may have further recourse against the homeowner, and there can even be tax consequences.